Image: Linda Lomelino

 - 1 tsp water

 - Pinch salt

-2 Turn the dough out onto a floured work surface and roll out to 3/8" to 5/8" thick.
+3 Turn the dough out onto a floured work surface and roll out to 3 8" to 5 8" thick.
 Using a circle cutter or an upside-down glass 2 1⁄2" to 2 3⁄4" in diameter, cut out as many little circles from the dough as you can.
+Using a smaller circle cutter, 1" to 1 1⁄4" in diameter, cut out the centre of each circle of dough.
 Gather up the dough scraps into a ball, roll it out again and cut out more doughnuts the same way.